system76/tech-docs/src/models/pang15/repairs.md

 3. Unscrew the right tweeter screws, highlighted pink above.
 4. Pull the right woofer off of the plastic mounting posts (highlighted yellow above), then lift the speakers out of the machine.
     - The woofer wire is not routed underneath the battery by default, but may become routed underneath the battery after the battery is replaced.
 If this is the case, it may be necessary to [remove the battery](#replacing-the-battery) before removing the right woofer.
-5. Slide the new woofer onnto the plastic posts, screw the new tweeter in, and connect the `SPK1` connector.
+5. Slide the new woofer onto the plastic posts, screw the new tweeter in, and connect the `SPK1` connector.
 6. Replace the black tape and bottom panel.

 ### Steps to replace the left speakers: